winitzki/scall/tutorial/programming_dhall.md

 ```
 Code in `file1.dhall` could also import `file2.dhall` using a relative path, for example like this: `let x = ./file2.dhall`.

-Keep in mind that the names such as `Integer/add` or `Dir1/file1` are just a visually helpful convention.
+Keep in mind that names such as `Integer/add` or `Dir1/file1` are just a visually helpful convention.
 The fact that both files `file1.dhall` and `file2.dhall` are located in the same subdirectory (`Dir1`) has no special significance.
 Any file can import any other file, as long as an import path (absolute or relative) is given.

 An import such as `let Dir1/file1 = ./Dir1/file1.dhall` might appear to suggest that `file1` is a submodule of `Dir1` in some sense.
 But actually Dhall treats all imports in the same way regardless of path; it does not have any special concept of "submodules".
-The file `./Dir1/file1.dhall` is treated as a module like any other.
+The file `./Dir1/file1.dhall` is treated as a Dhall file like any other.

-Names like `Dir1/file` are often used in Dhall libraries, but Dhall does not give any special treatment to such names.
+Also, names like `Dir1/file` are not treated specially.
 Dhall will neither require nor verify that `let Dir1/file1 = ...` imports a file called `file1` in a subdirectory called `Dir1`.
+Names like `Dir1/file` are no more than an often used convention in Dhall libraries.

-To create a hierarchical library structure of modules and submodules, the Dhall standard library uses nested records.
+To create a hierarchical library structure of modules and submodules, the Dhall library uses nested records.
 Each module has a top-level file called `package.dhall` that defines a record with all values from that module.
-Some of those values could be again records containing values from other modules (that also define their own `package.dhall` in turn).
+Some of those values are again records containing values from other modules (that also define their own `package.dhall` in turn).
 The top level of Dhall's Prelude is a file called `[package.dhall](https://prelude.dhall-lang.org/package.dhall)` that contains a record with all modules in the Prelude.
 A Dhall file may import the entire Prelude and access its submodules like this:
 ```dhall